ingeniamc/novantamotion-coding-style/c_cpp_style.md

 ### Header and source files
 - In general, every .c file should have an associated .h file.
-- All public constants, macros, and functions prototypes should be defined in the header file.
-- Any reference of a header file (*.h) within a header file should be avoided
-- All header files should have to define guards to prevent multiple inclusion.
-The format of the symbol name should be FILE_NAME_H.

->     #ifndef FILE1_H
->
->     #define FILE1_H
->     ...
->     #endif /* FILE1_H */

 - Header files must not be included in projects as files.
 They must be linked to project the include path.
 - Headers and source files must follow the next template